Super Diamond

-Early Days in San Francisco
+Early days in San Francisco

-Super Diamond's early performances in San Francisco were at notorious alternative rock venues such as the Paradise Lounge, Slim’s, and the DNA Lounge.
-The band quickly progressed to regular shows at The Fillmore, The Great American Music Hall and Bimbo’s 365 Club.
-Much to Super Diamond’s astonishment and delight, they found a plentiful and enthusiastic audience ready to celebrate Neil Diamond's musical legacy.
+Super Diamond's early performances in San Francisco were at notorious alternative rock venues such as the Paradise Lounge, Slim's, and the DNA Lounge.
+The band quickly progressed to regular shows at The Fillmore, The Great American Music Hall and Bimbo's 365 Club.
+Much to Super Diamond's astonishment and delight, they found a plentiful and enthusiastic audience ready to celebrate Neil Diamond's musical legacy.
 Sell-out shows at all these venues ensued.

-Touring Nationally
+Touring nationally

 In the mid nineties Super Diamond began to expand their fan base with forays into Los Angeles, San Diego, Portland, and Seattle.
 Before the wider use of the internet and well before social media, Super Diamond generated a new audience in each of these out-of-town markets, relying principally on word-of-mouth.
 Early shows at the Crocodile in Seattle, The Belly Up Tavern in Solana Beach, and the House of Blues in West Hollywood were well attended and quickly built up to sell-out engagements.
 Spring-boarding on this, Super Diamond gained audiences at Irving Plaza in New York City, 930 Club in Washington DC, House of Blues in Chicago, Ogden Theater in Denver, The Paradise Rock Club in Boston, and many other venues across the country.
-“We’ve been traveling the country and spreading the good word of Neil for 15 years now,” Cordeiro said in a phone interview.
+“We've been traveling the country and spreading the good word of Neil for 15 years now,” Cordeiro said in a phone interview.
 He and the rest of Super Diamond were just about to go on stage at a House of Blues in San Diego — one of their 110 shows per year.
 “When we first started it, we never thought it would be a national thing,” Cordeiro, who is also known as Surreal Neil, said.
-“We thought it would be a little San Francisco band.
+"We thought it would be a little San Francisco band.
 Now this is how we're making our living.
-It was a pleasant surprise to find out there was a market for it.”
-Continuous sell out shows across the country lead to Super Diamond appearing on CNN, Fox News, Comedy Central, Axis TV, and The Late Night Show with David Letterman.
+It was a pleasant surprise to find out there was a market for it."
+Continuous sell out shows across the country lead to Super Diamond appearing on CNN, Fox News, Comedy Central, Axis TV, and The Late Show with David Letterman.
 Super Diamond has also performed twice at the Hollywood Bowl.